AzonInc/Doorman/docs/enclosure/3d-printing.md

 [![](./enclosure_top.png){width=300px}](https://github.com/AzonInc/Doorman/blob/master/enclosure/Top.stl)  |  [![](./enclosure_bottom.png){width=300px}](https://github.com/AzonInc/Doorman/blob/master/enclosure/Bottom.stl)

 ::: tip
-As the STL files are optimized for resin printers, you will achieve the best results by using a resin printer.
+The STL files are optimized for resin printers, you will achieve the best results by using such a printer.
 :::